rampatra/animatescroll.js/README.md

 About Me
 --------

 My name is Ram Swaroop.
 I am a Programmer as well as a Designer.
-I am the Founder of Compzets.com, as well as various other online applications.
+I am the Founder of Compzets.com, have developed various other online applications and mobile apps.

 This is my first jQuery Plugin and I hope you all like it.
 You are free to make more improvements to the code and can do the same @github.